Jayadeep-K/Jayadeep-K/README.md

 - 👋 Hi, I’m @Jayadeep-K
 - 👀 I’m interested in using programming to make learning Mathematics and Science easy.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C, C++ and Python

 <!---
 Jayadeep-K/Jayadeep-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.